MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-add-a-custom-search-vertical-to-your-search-results-page.md

 ![Search Vertical Web](../media/OTCSP_WebSki.png)

-You are delighted to see there is much information out there about skiing, but in this case, you are just looking for great ski pictures.
+You're delighted to see there's much information out there about skiing, but in this case, you're just looking for great ski pictures.
 This is where search verticals can be used.

-On the same search results page, you click **IMAGES**, and in an instant your screen is filled with images of people in colorful clothing, racing down white slopes while bathing in sunshine from a clear blue sky.
+On the same search results page, you select **IMAGES**, and in an instant your screen is filled with images of people in colorful clothing, racing down white slopes while bathing in sunshine from a clear blue sky.
 Wow!

 ![Search Vertical Images](../media/OTCSP_ImagesSki.png)

-When you click **IMAGES**, you are using a search vertical.
+When you select **IMAGES**, you're using a search vertical.
 Bing has five search verticals: **WEB**, **Images**, **VIDEOS** **Maps**, and **NEWS**.

 ![Five Search Verticals](../media/OTCSP_BingVerticals.png)